 At AIS, used water is recycled in the plant reducing its daily water consumption.
-AIS undertook various water conservation projects to reduce specific water consumption.
+AIS undertook various water conservation projects to reduce specific water Reduction in CO2 emission consumption.

 In FY 2021-22, approx. 17,000 kl of water was recycled and used further in the plant reducing the consumption of fresh water.